ThiagoPSilveira/CODAC/README.md

 #### When `Grouping_Confidence` is a number

-`Grouping_Confidence` is the weight of the model-selection search, so it carries a value only when that search actually runs, which requires two or more rhythmic groups whose rhythms differ (`p_rhythm_diff` past the gate).
+`Grouping_Confidence` is the weight of the model-selection search, which requires two or more rhythmic groups whose rhythms differ (`p_rhythm_diff` past the gate).
 By model:

-- **Always `NA`** — the model with no rhythmic group, and every model with exactly one rhythmic group.
-With none or one rhythmic group there is no shared-versus-split question to weigh, so there is nothing to score.
+- **Always `NA`** — the model with none or one rhythmic group.
+- With none or one rhythmic group there is no shared-versus-split question to weigh, so there is nothing to score.
 - **Always a number** — every model that places two or more rhythmic groups in different blocks.
-These arise only because the search chose a split.
 - **Either** — every model in which all the rhythmic groups sit in a single shared block.
 A number when the search ran and chose shared; `NA` when the gate was closed and sharing was assumed without a search.